 Carol E. Kaufman, PhD, is the Interim Chair of the Department of Community and Behavioral Health.
-As an Associate Professor, Dr. Kaufman has more than 18 years of experience conducting research with tribal communities in the Colorado School of Public Health's Centers for American Indian and Alaska Native Health.
+As a Professor, Dr. Kaufman has more than 18 years of experience conducting research with tribal communities in the Colorado School of Public Health's Centers for American Indian and Alaska Native Health.
 She has grounded these efforts within a strong community-based participatory research framework, working closely with communities to enhance partnership and collaboration in all aspects of research.
 She is a demographer/sociologist with major research interests in: (1) the cultural and community context of adolescent risk-taking in sexual health and substance use; (2) the adaptation, implementation, evaluation, and dissemination of theory-based health interventions within and across diverse communities; and (3) new applications and approaches in research design and methodology.
 Additionally, she works closely with the Office of Rural Health of the Department of Veteran Affairs to translate research into practice to improve the health and well-being of Native American Veterans.
 She also teaches undergraduate and doctoral level public health courses, and embraces innovative approaches to promoting a diverse and well-trained public health workforce.

 Current Research Projects: